-The custodian bank is registered with the US tax authorities as a Participating Foreign Financial Institution within the meaning of sections 1471-1474 of the US Internal Revenue Code (Foreign Account Tax Compliance Act, including related ordinances, FATCA) (Reporting Model 2 FFI).
+The custodian bank is registered with the US tax authorities as foreign financial institution subject to the reporting obligations under Model 2 IGA ('Reporting Model 2 FFI') of the intergovernmental agreement within the meaning of Sections 1471-1474 of the U.S. Internal Revenue Code (Foreign Account Tax Compliance Act, including corresponding regulations, 'FATCA').